 EDUCATING AND EMPOWERING CLIENTS

-About Wendy Alton, Experienced Family Law Attorney & Mediator
+About Wendy Alton, Experienced Family Law Lawyer & Divorce Mediator

 Wendy Alton is a seasoned trial attorney, certified collaborative divorce attorney and certified mediator.
 She is ultra-focused on family law, divorce and custody, and is known for being a strong, compassionate and understanding advocate for her clients.